pranavikasireddy/DK1-DK2-Wind-Price-Decoupling-Arbitrage-Strategy/README.md

 **Monte Carlo threshold optimisation.** The entry/exit thresholds (2.0/0.5) were set by convention.
 A sweep over entry ∈ [1.5, 3.0] and exit ∈ [0.0, 1.0] — optimised on training data only — would confirm whether these are genuinely optimal.

 **Three-zone coupled model.** Treat DK1, DK2, and Germany as a coupled system.
 The spread signal in DK1 depends on whether both the DK1-DE and DK2-SE interconnectors are congested simultaneously.
-Requires ENTSO-E cross-border flow permissions.
+Requires ENTSO-E cross-border flow data access.

 **Negative price separation.** DK1 had 281 negative-price hours in 2023 and 275 in 2024.
 These are driven by physical export constraints, not the merit-order relationship the model is built on.
 Excluding or separately modelling these hours would reduce noise.